Number of tonsil operations per 1,000 inhabitants, 16 years and older

-Approximately 5 000 tonsil operations are performed annually on patients aged 16 and older.
-The number of operations per year was increasing in the period before the pandemic, peaking in 2019 with nearly 6 000 operations.
-In 2023, 5 000 operations were performed.
+In 2024, nearly 5,600 tonsil surgeries were performed on patients aged 16 and over.
+The number of operations per year had been increasing in the period before the pandemic, peaking in 2019 with almost 6,000 procedures.
+The lowest numbers were recorded in 2021 and 2022, with just under 4,600 operations.
+In 2024, the figure has returned to pre-pandemic levels.

 The analysis is based on data from the Norwegian Patient Registry (NPR) for specialist healthcare services.
 The data includes activity in public hospitals, publicly funded private hospitals, and specialists in private practice under public funding contacts.